-Blow off tops are a trading pattern that, being notoriously hard to trade, can be both very risky or very rewarding if you can identify one.
+How to spot blow off tops?
+They are a trading pattern that, being notoriously hard to trade, can be both very risky or very rewarding if you can identify one.
 In this article, we’ll go over what is a blow off top?
 How to spot a blow off top?
 And how to trade a blow off top pattern.

 What Causes a Blow off Top?